hkim-dev/hkim-dev.github.io/_posts/2024-02-27-Understanding Python's 'ImportError: Attempted Relative Import With No Known Parent Package' Error.md

 |:--:|
 | *Someone on the Internet once said...* |

 You've reached the end of this article!
 Good job! :confetti_ball: As much as importing in Python can be confusing, I believe understanding how it works gives you a clearer view of Python's module/package system.
-I additionally recommend exploring the docs linked in this article for deeper understanding.
+I also recommend exploring the docs linked in this article for deeper understanding.
 Happy coding! :raised_hands: